|

 ITATA

-The Itata wreck is located up Middle Harbour and is only ever dived for training dives as it is very dirty (that's why they dive it for nil visibility).
+The Itata wreck is located up Middle Harbour and was only ever dived for training dives as it is very dirty (that's why they dive it for nil visibility).

 SS CENTENNIAL